Canyoning tours FAQ

 13. Can I wear my glasses?

-Contact lenses are also ok as soon as you remember to close your eyes underwater.
+Contact lenses are also ok as long as you remember to close your eyes underwater.

 14. Transportation, parking and meeting with my guide(s)

-You will receive the contact of your guide in the confirmation booking email and he will have yours.
-Please note that there is no cell coverage from the Icefield parkway to Windy point though.
+You will receive your guides’ contact in the confirmation booking email and they will have yours.
+Please note that for Abraham Lake, there is no cell coverage along the Icefield Parkway until Windy Point.

-From there you will follow his/her vehicle to the parking lot of the canyon.
+From the meeting location, you will follow your guide in their vehicle to the parking lot of the canyon.

 15. Where my belonging will stay during the trip?